-- All records pertaining to Child Protection cases will be kept secure. - All information concerning Child Protection cases will be kept separate from a child's general file. - If Child Protection information is be stored electronically, it will be held in a secure format
+- All records pertaining to Child Protection cases must be kept secure. - All information concerning Child Protection cases is to be kept separate from a child's general file. - Child Protection information should not be stored electronically.

-Access to such records is restricted to the Headmaster and the Designated Teachers for Child Protection.
+Access to such records is restricted to the Headmaster/ Head of Junior School and the Designated Teachers for Child Protection.